kubevault/kubevault/docs/concepts/vault-server-crds/vaultagent.md

 For every `VaultAgent`, the spoke-side KubeVault operator provisions:

 - a **ServiceAccount** for the agent Pod
-- the **spoke-agent Pod**: an init container runs `bao agent join` (verifying the hub via the bootstrap token's JWS signature plus the SPKI pin) and writes credentials to an emptyDir; the main container runs `bao agent run -server=<hub>:<grpcPort> -credentials-dir=...`.
-The Pod is replaced when its template changes (image, podTemplate, resources, or the referenced join Secret).
+- the **spoke-agent Pod**: with `spec.bootstrap`, an init container runs `bao agent join` (verifying the hub via the bootstrap token's JWS signature plus the SPKI pin) and writes credentials to an emptyDir; with `spec.tls`, the pre-provisioned certificates are projected read-only and there is no init container.
+The main container runs `bao agent run -server=<hub>:<grpcPort> -credentials-dir=...`.
+The Pod is replaced when its template changes (image, podTemplate, resources, or the referenced Secrets).

-The **AppBinding** for the hub VaultServer is **not** authored by this reconciler.
-In hub-managed deployments it is delivered and owned by the hub's `ManifestWork` (labeled `app.kubernetes.io/managed-by: kubevault-hub`).
+- an **AppBinding** for the hub VaultServer (standalone agents only).
 Its parameters carry `deploymentMode: RemoteAgent` and `spokeName`, which the secret engine machinery uses to route database mounts through the hub's `remote-<db>-plugin` proxies.
+In hub-managed deployments this AppBinding is instead delivered and owned by the hub's `ManifestWork` (labeled `app.kubernetes.io/managed-by: kubevault-hub`), and the operator defers to that copy.
 See the [AppBinding concept](/docs/concepts/vault-server-crds/appbinding.md).

 ## Next Steps